davidhealey/waistline/Contributing.md

 ```
 Replace "alvrme/alpine-android:android-24-jdk8" by "local/alpine-android:android-24-jdk8" and then run the commands for _android.Dockerfile_ as stated above.

 To stop any container use `sudo docker stop <container-name>`.
-Check [Docker docs: get docker](https://docs.docker.com/get-docker/) for more info on docker.
+Check [Docker docs](https://docs.docker.com/) for more info on Docker.

+To build for Android or the browser on the command line (without Docker), you can adapt the commands from the files in the _docker/_ directory.

 #### Explain Your Work